LucioHenrique512/Curriculum-vitae/en.md

 I am an experienced front-end developer with additional skills in back-end, devops and mobile development.
 I am always looking for new challenges and opportunities to improve my technical skills and work on innovative projects.
 I am a proactive person, highly adaptable and with a great sense of teamwork.
 I collaborate with other professionals to always achieve the best results.

 ## Experience

 ### Lambda3

-**Software Developer**
+**FullStack Software Developer**

+July 2022

+Currently allocated to an entirely nestJs backend project for a company focused on the white label loyalty sector, I am one of those responsible for developing the loyalty engine integration service with one of the main POS management systems on the market, in this position I had the opportunity to act directly in the development and implementation of the service, having direct contact with devops using Azure cloud services.

+October 2022 to July 2022

-I was responsible for developing a financial application focused on currency remittance, ensuring the security, quality and performance of the product.
-I implemented data encryption algorithms and was responsible for the modularization and componentization of the application, here I worked with technologies such as ReactNative, Kotling, Swift and C#.
+I was one of the main people responsible for developing a financial application focused on foreign exchange remittances, ensuring the safety, quality and performance of the product.
+I implemented data encryption algorithms and was responsible for modularizing and componentizing the application, here I worked with technologies such as ReactNative, Kotling, Swift and C#.

 ---

 ### Compass UOL

 **Front End Developer Pleno**
 October 2021 to October 2022